Tips and Training >> Definitions >> Town Hall

 What is a Town Hall Business Meeting?

-A Town Hall Business Meeting is generally an organization wide business meeting in which an executive report is made and then employees or guests have an opportunity to ask questions, and engage with business executives.
+A Town Hall Business Meeting is an organization-wide business meeting in which an executive report is made and then employees or guests have an opportunity to ask questions and engage with business executives.

-Using video communications systems and a meeting moderator, business executives can hold Town Hall Business Meetings in multiple time zones at once.
+Using video communications systems and a backbone of a cloud-based collaboration services such as Microsoft Teams or Zoom Communications’ “Zoom Webinars” along with a meeting moderator, organizations can hold Town Hall Business Meetings in multiple time zones at once, virtually.
 A typical format is for the executives to make a presentation (which often includes a Microsoft Powerpoint presentation) and then the meeting transitions to a lengthy question and answer period.

-Questions and answers are moderated so each location's participants can ask questions and even interact with executives about their answers.
-The moderator moves from location to location, announcing each as the question and answer session proceeds until closing remarks and a summary statement are again made by the host location executives.
+Questions and answers are moderated so each of the meeting’s participants can ask questions and even interact with executives about their answers.
+The moderator moves from location to location or question to question, announcing each as the question and answer session proceeds.
+Closing remarks and a summary statement are again made by the host location executives and a recording of the session is often made available for later viewing.

 What does a Multi location Town Hall Business Meeting cost?